Starts: 21st April 2022

 Fast or Slow Start

-Rahm and Palmer were 4 shots back after day one in 17th place but were leading from the halfway point onwards.
-Horschel and Piercy were 3 shots back after day one and 6 back at halfway before a 3rd round 61 put them 2 shots back heading into the final round.
+The first and second pairs in 2021 were 3rd after the opening 18 holes.
+In 2019, Rahm/Palmer were 4 shots back after day one in 17th place but were leading from the halfway point onwards.
+Horschel/Piercy were 3 shots back after day one and 6 back at halfway before a 3rd round 61 put them 2 shots back heading into the final round.
 Smith and Blixt were 6 shots back after day one but led at halfway.

 You don't need to be leading after day one here but you want to be up with the pace after the second round is completed.